Diagnosis and Treatment

 Return

-• Your child should not attend physical activity class
+• Your child should not attend physical activity class until cleared by a medical provider

 • Discuss academic adjustments with your child’s teachers